Mukhrad/AI-Lab/Capstone Dog Breed/README.md

  ## File description

- 1.dog_breed.ipynb: Jupyter Notebook that including all the codes that related this project 2.Final Report: The Capstone project article
+* dog_breed.ipynb: Jupyter Notebook that including all the codes that related this project
+* Final Report: The Capstone project article

 ## Import Datasets